tenintech/tenintech/README.md

 ---

 ### 2. Help Desk Ticket Simulation
-Simulated real-world IT support scenarios.
-10 Common IT Support Tickets and How I Resolved Them
+5 Common IT Support Tickets and How I Resolved Them in Zendesk

+Simulated real-world IT support scenarios

 Example issues resolved:
 - Password reset